SohamRatnaparkhi/Voice-Assistant/PRE-REQUISITES.md

 ## To download the source code and executable file. - [link](https://github.com/SohamRatnaparkhi/Voice-Assistant/releases/tag/v1.0.0)

-To use the Voice Assistant through an executable file; download according to instructions mentioned in the [README](https://github.com/SohamRatnaparkhi/Voice-Assistant).
+To use the Voice Assistant through an executable file; download according to instructions mentioned in the installation part of [README](https://github.com/SohamRatnaparkhi/Voice-Assistant).